cmaxw/devchat-eleventy/src/adventures-in-devops/devops-008-disaster-recovery.md

 ## Episode Summary

 Coming to you live this time from the studio is a brand new episode of the Adventures in DevOps podcast!
-Nell Shamrell
+Regular panelists Nell Shamrell-Harrington